Kane (wrestler): The Brothers of Destruction (1998–2001)

-Kane then formed a tag team with Mankind, with whom he won the WWF Tag Team Championship twice.
-After losing the titles and turning on Mankind, Kane allied with The Undertaker, with the duo being known as The Brothers of Destruction.
-At Breakdown: In Your House, Kane, The Undertaker, and Stone Cold Steve Austin competed in a triple threat match for Austin's WWF Championship; Kane and Undertaker were prohibited from pinning each other, so they pinned Austin at the same time.
-The half-brothers fought one another for the vacant WWF Championship at Judgment Day: In Your House, with the match ending in a no contest when special guest referee Austin counted a double pinfall and declared himself the winner; during the match, The Undertaker betrayed Kane for Paul Bearer.
-At Rock Bottom: In Your House, Kane interfered in the Buried Alive match between Austin and The Undertaker, attacking Undertaker and costing him the match.
+In June, Kane formed a tag team with Mankind, with whom he won the WWF Tag Team Championship twice that summer.
+After dissension between the partners saw their second reign end at SummerSlam on August 30, Kane broke away from Mankind and allied with The Undertaker, with the duo being known as the Brothers of Destruction.
+At Breakdown: In Your House on September 27, Kane, The Undertaker, and Stone Cold Steve Austin competed in a triple threat match for Austin's WWF Championship; Kane and The Undertaker were prohibited from pinning each other, so they pinned Austin at the same time.
+The half-brothers fought one another for the vacant WWF Championship at Judgment Day: In Your House on October 18, with the match ending in a no contest when special guest referee Austin counted a double pinfall and declared himself the winner; during the match, The Undertaker betrayed Kane for Paul Bearer, turning Kane face.
+At Rock Bottom: In Your House on December 13, Kane interfered in the Buried Alive match between Austin and The Undertaker, attacking The Undertaker and costing him the match.
 As a result, The Corporation had Kane committed to an insane asylum.
 In December, Kane joined The Corporation to stay out of the insane asylum.
-During this time, Kane aligned himself with Chyna and feuded with Triple H. At WrestleMania XV, Kane turned face after being betrayed by Chyna and thrown out of The Corporation.
+During this time, Kane aligned himself with Chyna and feuded with Triple H. At WrestleMania XV on March 28, 1999, Kane was betrayed by Chyna and thrown out of The Corporation.

 Kane then formed a tag team with X-Pac and acquired a girlfriend, Tori.
 While teaming with X-Pac, Kane evolved from being mute to aided speech through an electrolarynx to speaking unaided.
 He also became associated with D-Generation X (DX), the faction of which X-Pac was a member.
 His first unaided words were the DX slogan "suck it".
 The duo won the WWF Tag Team Championship twice.
 The tag team broke apart when X-Pac turned on Kane and rejoined DX.
 Kane and X-Pac then engaged in a lengthy feud against each other, which was exacerbated in early 2000, when Tori betrayed Kane and joined X-Pac and DX, leading to Kane briefly reuniting with Paul Bearer.
 With Bearer once again by his side, Kane proceeded to terrorize DX at every opportunity he could, once forcing the group to send Rikishi after Kane to stop him.
-The former partners' feud eventually ended at WrestleMania 2000, where Kane teamed with Rikishi to defeat X-Pac and Road Dogg.
+The former partners' feud eventually ended at WrestleMania 2000 on April 2, where Kane teamed with Rikishi to defeat X-Pac and Road Dogg.